holma91/poltra/server/README.md

 ## Application

 Starting point is in main.py.
+Download the "Rest Client" extension for vscode and then test the different endpoints at test.http.